mwenyoa/Portfolio/README.md

 - Be familiar with git commands
 - Basics understanding of Linters
 - structure of a portfolio website
+- Familiarity with flexbox
+- Knowledge of css grid
 ### Setup
 - Run [git clone https://github.com/mwenyoa/Portfolio.git]
 ### Install